ProfessionalsKenneth A. Gallo

 Ken regularly represents clients in private and government antitrust matters, including claims related to alleged monopolization, tying, mergers and acquisitions, cartels and the interplay between the antitrust and intellectual property laws.
-He has been recognized as one of America's top antitrust, patent and commercial litigators by various publications including Chambers USA, Benchmark/Institutional Investor, Best Lawyers in America, The Legal 500, The National Law Journal and Financial Times as one of the "Top 10 Agents for Change."
-Ken was selected to "The International Who's Who of Competition Lawyers & Economists 2013" by the Global Competition Review.
+He has been recognized as one of America’s top antitrust, patent and commercial litigators by various publications including Chambers USA, Benchmark/Institutional Investor, Best Lawyers in America, The Legal 500, The National Law Journal and Financial Times, who named Ken one of the “Top 10 Agents for Change.”
+Ken was selected to “The International Who’s Who of Competition Lawyers & Economists 2013” by the Global Competition Review.

 Some of his representative antitrust matters include:

-- Bumble Bee Seafoods - Ken was retained by Bumble Bee Seafoods as replacement counsel in the defense of a price fixing class action and opt-out litigation in the $1.7 billion packaged tuna market.
+- Bumble Bee Seafoods – Ken was retained by Bumble Bee Seafoods in the defense of a price fixing class action and opt-out litigation in the $1.7 billion packaged tuna market.

 - Mastercard Incorporated – Ken has represented Mastercard for twenty years in a series of government and private antitrust actions.
 He is lead counsel for Mastercard in the so-called “Interchange” multidistrict litigation brought by putative classes of U.S. merchants, as well as in related individual actions brought by nearly 100 of the largest merchants in the U.S., challenging payment card “interchange” fees and certain rules governing merchants’ acceptance of payment cards.
 He is currently representing the company in three related antitrust class actions brought on behalf of independent ATM operators and two groups of ATM consumers challenging ATM access fee non-discrimination rules.
 He also represents the company in defense of an antitrust class action brought on behalf of U.S. merchants alleging that major payments networks, together with card-issuing banks, conspired to shift fraud costs for certain card transactions from the issuing banks onto merchants in connection with the roll-out of EMV-chip cards in the U.S. Ken has further defended the company in civil investigations and lawsuits brought by the United States; in private suits brought by competitors under the Sherman Act; against class action merchant complaints of alleged tying of credit and debit products; and against claims brought by classes of indirect purchasers in more than 20 states.